A Likelihood Approach to Incorporating Self-Report Data in HIV Recency Classification: Simulation Study

 \subsection{Comparison with Semi-Supervised Logistic Regression}

 \cite{Sheng2023} proposed a semi-supervised logistic regression model that combines the PHIA dataset with external contingency tables from cohort studies, which show the number of specimens in covariate groups given true HIV recency status.
 The relationship between $\boldsymbol{X}$ and $Y$ is assumed to be the same across those datasets.
-They do not consider self-reported HIV testing history and treat PHIA as completely unlabeled data.
+They do not consider self-reported HIV testing history and treat HIV recency status as completely unknown in PHIA data.
+Simulations \Romannum{2}–\Romannum{4} in Web Appendix B compare our method and Sheng's method.